shivjana/cassandra-project/README.md

 ETL PIPELINING

 The dataset event_data is a directory of CSV files partitioned by date.
-The CSV files are processed and written into a file event_datafile_new.csv to create a denormalized set.
-The data is modeled based on the select queries that need to be run.
+The CSV files are processed and written into a file event_datafile_new.csv to create a de-normalized set.
+The data is modelled based on the select queries that need to be run.

 CODE EXECUTION